Getting to Know Your Neighborhood: Beacon Hill

 A step into Boston’s past

-Beacon Hill, situated just north of Boston Common, is easily one of the city’s oldest—and most beautiful—neighborhoods.
-A stroll down any of the narrow gas-lit streets will take you past bow-fronted brick Federal-style rowhouses that recall the eras when architect Charles Bulfinch, author Louisa May Alcott, and Supreme Court Justice Oliver Wendell Holmes, Jr., resided here.
-More recent residents have included poets Robert Frost and Sylvia Plath, Senator John Kerry, and actress Uma Thurman.
+Beacon Hill, situated just north of Boston Common, is one of the city’s oldest—and most beautiful—neighborhoods.
+A stroll down any of the narrow gaslit streets will take you past bow-fronted, Federal-style brick row houses that recall the eras when architect Charles Bulfinch, author Louisa May Alcott, and Supreme Court Justice Oliver Wendell Holmes, Jr., lived here.
+More recent residents have included poets Robert Frost (Hon.’61) and Sylvia Plath, former US Senator and Secretary of State John Kerry (Hon.’05), and actor Uma Thurman.

-During the 19th century, the area was home to both Boston’s richest and poorest residents.
-On the south side resided some of the Hub’s most patrician Brahmin families, and the north slope was referred to as Black Beacon Hill.
+During the 19th century, Beacon Hill was home to both the richest and the poorest Boston residents.
+On the south side lived some of the Hub’s most patrician families, the so-called Boston Brahmins, and the less prosperous north slope was home to many African Americans, a center for Black and white abolitionists, and an important station on the Underground Railroad.

 Boston Common

-The Boston Common is the oldest public park in the country.
-It began as 50 acres of grazing land for cattle.
-Today, it’s a lovely green park, lined with benches, and the site of numerous cultural attractions.
-During the summer months, there’s an old-fashioned carousel (rides are $3), And visitors can cool off by dipping their feet in the adjacent Frog Pond, which in winter is transformed into a popular ice skating area.
+Boston Common is the oldest public park in the country.
+It began as 44 acres held in common by Puritan colonists as grazing land for their livestock.
+Today, this 50-acre green oasis is the site of many cultural events.
+During the summer months, there’s an old-fashioned carousel (rides are $4 for three minutes), and visitors can cool off by dipping their feet in the adjacent Frog Pond, which in winter is transformed into a popular ice-skating rink.

 Freedom Trail

-The 2.5-mile Freedom Trail begins at the common and leads visitors to 16 historic sites, among them the King’s Chapel, Faneuil Hall, and the Bunker Hill Monument.
-The trail, marked with a wide red line, winds its way through several neighborhoods, including the North End, the waterfront, and Charlestown.
-Despite construction outside of Park Street Station, guided Freedom Trail tours still meet in front of the Visitor Information Center on the common.
-More information about tour options, times, and costs is here.
+The 2.5-mile Freedom Trail begins at the Common and leads visitors to 16 historic sites, among them King’s Chapel, Faneuil Hall, and the Bunker Hill Monument.
+The trail, marked with a wide painted red line, winds through several neighborhoods, including the North End, the waterfront, and Charlestown.
+You can take a self-guided tour using a downloadable map or smartphone app.
+Guided Freedom Trail tours meet in front of the Visitor Information Center on the Common.
+Find more information about tour options, times, and cost here.

 Boston Athenaeum